 Lake Tahoe Challenges

-Lake Tahoe’s vitality is threatened by several factors including invasive species such as trout and bass, stormwater runoff and increasing temperatures as a part of ongoing climate change.
-The historic five-year drought, which ended in 2017, led the lake to be the driest it has been in a century.
+Lake Tahoe’s vitality is threatened by several factors, including invasive species such as trout and bass, stormwater runoff and increasing temperatures as a part of ongoing climate change.
+California’s historic five-year drought, which ended in 2017, led the lake to be the driest it had been in a century.
 But the historic precipitation that followed caused the lake to fill to the brim, making popular beaches smaller in size.

 Experts believe the biggest problem affecting Lake Tahoe’s clarity is algae.
 Because the lake is a contained body of water with only one outlet, the Truckee River, the lake has difficulty “flushing,” despite inflow from several surrounding creeks.

 Meanwhile, many of the basin’s natural wetlands have been filled in to make room for development, which increases runoff into the lake and decreases the natural filtration process provided by wetlands.

 Lake Tahoe Restoration Efforts

 For more than 20 years, the Tahoe Regional Planning Agency, a joint planning effort between California, Nevada and the federal government, has worked to protect Lake Tahoe by restoring wetlands, preventing contaminants from reaching its shores and monitoring water quality.
 A summit led by President Clinton in the 1990s helped draw attention to the issues facing the lake.

 Returning Lake Tahoe to near-pristine conditions is a long-term effort and requires more work.
 Researchers use a variety of methods to determine Lake Tahoe’s clarity, including a Secchi disk, a dinner plate-sized object dropped into the lake until it is no longer visible.
 In 1962, the first year of measurements, the Secchi disk was visible at 136 feet.